roryharder/roryharder.github.io/index.md

 * Joint Attention: The Window Into Other Minds? (in preparation)

-* The Grammar of Reference: Perspective and Salience in Anaphor Resolution (under review)
+* The Grammar of Reference: Perspective and Salience in Anaphor Resolution (in preparation)

 # Teaching